 WS: Are people coming to HBO Max for HBO content and originals and staying for their favorites like Friends or The Big Bang Theory?
 Or do they come for their favorites and discover the originals?

 BLOYS: I think it goes both ways, because Max is a combination of great library product like you mentioned—Friends and Big Bang—HBO originals and Max originals.
 Anything fresh gets viewed very quickly.
 So, it’s been a nice cross-section, and that is the promise of the whole offering.

 BLOYS: The Friends reunion is something everyone wants to do and one of the things that COVID-19 has impacted.
 We are hopeful about getting that produced and on the platform as soon as we can.
 We reunited the cast of The Fresh Prince of Bel-Air to celebrate the series’ 30th anniversary, with the entire Banks family back together.
-We will have that on HBO Max around Thanksgiving.
-People are also excited about the West Wing event, which will be a special to benefit [the non-profit group] When We All Vote ahead of the November election.
-We will be bringing together Aaron Sorkin and the original cast for the first time in 17 years to do a theatrical stage presentation of an episode from the third season.
+People [were] also excited about the West Wing event, which [was] a special to benefit [the non-profit group] When We All Vote ahead of the November election.

 WS: Has the pitching process been negatively impacted by COVID-19 because the person pitching needs to feel and see the reaction of the people in the room?